We believe Experience = Expertise.

 - Interviews will begin in March 2022.

 - Selections will be made and announced in April 2020.

 - Priority will be given to young people who have previously attended a FosterClub Teen Conference, participated on a Youth Advisory Board, or who have demonstrated leadership skills or leadership potential in their communities.

 - Commitment to diversity: We make selections to help us achieve diversity in culture, race, sexual orientation, gender identity, educational background, foster care experience, etc. Part of our mission is to work to make sure foster youth are accurately represented across the nation and this includes showcasing as many diverse perspectives and experiences as we can.
 Young people who apply but are not selected should in no way view that as an indication of their abilities or personality.
 It simply means that other young people were selected to help us build a diverse team for the program.

 Typical virtual working hours for All-Stars will be Monday-Friday 9:00 am to 3:00 pm PT/12:00 pm to 6 pm ET.
 In-person working hours for All-Stars will be Monday-Friday 9:00 am to 5:00 pm PT.
 Full participation in training sessions and all activities is expected.
 Typical duties of the All-Stars include, but are not limited to:

-- Prepare and facilitate workshops and activities at conferences and other events.
+- Facilitate workshops and activities at conferences and other events.

 - Provide guidance, advice, and knowledge to peers in the system.

-- Produce products, including publications, web content, audio/video recordings, and photoshoots.
+- Produce web content, audio/video recordings, and photoshoots.